Take the Advent Challenge!

-Each week of Advent: read the stories provided on the back of the PWS&D Advent liturgies, learn more about PWS&D programs, and share the hope, peace, joy and love of Christ’s birth with those in need — at home and around the world.
+For each week of Advent, read the story on the back of the PWS&D Advent liturgy, complete the weekly challenge and share the gifts of hope, peace, joy and love that enable abundant life—at home and around the world.

-Read Fitalle’s story, “Food Rations Bring Hope in Ethiopia” found on the back of PWS&D’s first Advent liturgy.
+Read Thokozani, Peter and Mafuno’s story, “Community Peer Educators Provide Hope” found on the back of PWS&D’s first Advent liturgy.

 Take the Advent HOPE Challenge:

-Read Zakaria’s story, “Compassion in an Uprooted World” found on the back of PWS&D’s second Advent liturgy.
+Read Nosomakatun’s story,“Rohingya Family Carries on Despite Challenges” found on the back of PWS&D’s second Advent liturgy.

 Take the Advent PEACE Challenge:

-Read the story “‘The community is happy with this program!’” found on the back of PWS&D’s third Advent liturgy.
+Read Seraphin’s story “Boosting Bodies and Minds in Haiti” found on the back of PWS&D’s third Advent liturgy.

 Take the Advent JOY Challenge:

-Read the story “Four Mothers Find Strength in Partnership” found on the back of PWS&D’s fourth Advent liturgy.
+Read Murzia’s story “A Mother’s love” found on the back of PWS&D’s fourth Advent liturgy.

 Take the Advent LOVE Challenge: